Heritage Times

 Photograph by: Cecil Beaton; 1953.
 Official portrait of the royal coronation

 It is not what people feel about her, for the royal family faces criticism and opposition for valid reasons.
 It is about what she stands for.
-She was a living symbol of the colonial era and the culture it has created, which cannot be ignored in post-colonialism debates and has not yet been erased by decoloniality.
+The colonial era and its resulting culture left a living symbol behind, one that continues to spark post-colonialism debates and resists erasure through decolonial efforts.

 Her legacy is indeed controversial.
 Her empire is given credit for being responsible for extracting trillions of dollars from its colonies, profiting from the transatlantic slave trade, building concentration camps in Kenya, and preserving racism within the palace walls, such as the prohibition of colored immigrants from working in the palace and the royal family’s sordid connections with sex trafficking rings in the more recent years.